-18 Capps 1919, 75-76.
+24 Capps 1919, 75-76.

-19 Yukon World, August 30, 1905, 4, September 29, 1905, 3; and October 14, 1905, 1; Dawson Daily News, December 22, 1905, 1.
+25 Yukon World, August 30, 1905, 4, September 29, 1905, 3; and October 14, 1905, 1; Dawson Daily News, December 22, 1905, 1.
 The writer thanks National Park Service historian Logan Hovis for providing many local newspaper articles relating to the Kantishna gold rush period of 1905-06.

-River and the Bearpaw River to various points before disembarking and traveling overland to the creeks.
-In mid July 1905 a prospector returning to Fairbanks counted some sixty outfits in poling boats ascending the Kantishna River for the Bearpaw River.20
+As Capps stated, most people relied upon boats to reach the new diggings.
+In the initial stages of the stampede, miners hoped to reach the new diggings before all the creeks were claimed, and so took it upon themselves to pole boats (a laborious and time-consuming task) up the Kantishna River and the Bearpaw River to various points before disembarking and traveling overland to the creeks.
+In mid-July 1905 a prospector returning to Fairbanks counted some sixty outfits in poling boats ascending the Kantishna River for the Bearpaw River.26

 Local commercial boat operators on the Lower Tanana River quickly stepped in to meet demands for transportation to the Upper Kantishna.
 During the months of August and September, 1905, the steamer White Seal made at least three round-trips from Fairbanks to the Upper Kantishna.
-On one of its first trips, the steamer reportedly delivered nineteen passengers and more than twenty tons of freight to the Bearpaw River.21 In late September, Captain G. P. Sproul of the White Seal reported a successful voyage to Roosevelt City, a new town located on the Kantishna River above the mouth of Bearpaw River, where up to twenty-eight passengers and freight, including a sawmill, were landed.
-He planned to make another trip up the Kantishna "as soon as orders can be filled" and if water levels were high enough.22
+On one of its first trips, the steamer reportedly delivered nineteen passengers and more than twenty tons of freight to the Bearpaw River.27 In late September, Captain G. P. Sproul of the White Seal reported a successful voyage to Roosevelt City, a new camp located on the Kantishna River above the mouth of Bearpaw River, where up to twenty-eight passengers and freight, including a sawmill, were landed.
+He planned to make another trip up the Kantishna "as soon as orders can be filled" and if water levels were high enough.28

-Other commercial boats that ascended the Kantishna River to Bearpaw River in 1905 included: the Jennie M., the Tanana Chief, the Dusty Diamond, the Tana, the Florence S., the Luella, the Pup, the Zodiac, and the Martha Clow.23 On August 30 an unidentified steamer left Fairbanks bound for the upper Kantishna, carrying "forty passengers, several outfits for stores, a saloon and restaurant."24 In late September, the steamer Dusty Diamond landed passengers and fifty tons of goods at the mouth of Moose Creek, a tributary of the Bearpaw River.
-The place, called Diamond, was frequently identified as the head of navigation on the Bearpaw River for small boats.25
+Other commercial boats that ascended the Kantishna River to Bearpaw River in 1905 included: the Jennie M., the Tanana Chief, the Dusty Diamond, the Tana, the Florence S., the Luella, the Pup, the Zodiac, and the Martha Clow.
+29 On August 30, an unidentified steamer left Fairbanks bound for the upper Kantishna, carrying "forty passengers, several outfits for stores, a saloon and restaurant."
+30 In late September, the steamer Dusty Diamond landed passengers and fifty tons of goods at the mouth of Moose Creek, a tributary of the Bearpaw River.
+The place, called Diamond, was frequently identified by the newspapers as the head of navigation on the Bearpaw River for small boats.
+31

 By August 30, 1905, four townsites were located along the upper Kantishna River: Morgan City, Roosevelt City, McKinley City, and Bearpaw City.
 The farthest one upriver was Morgan City, located at the mouth of McKinley River.
-According to one local newspaper, Morgan City was "not so anxious to supply the [Kantishna] mines as it is to be the gateway of a new country to be opened along the McKinley and its forks, and the trade will go up the Kantishna to the Kuskokwim [Kuskokwim] and its tributaries."
+According to one local newspaper, Morgan City was "not so anxious to supply the [Kantishna] mines as it is to be the gateway of a new country to be opened along the McKinley and its forks, and the trade will go up the Kantishna to the Koskokwim [Kuskokwim] and its tributaries."
 Bearpaw City was located at the mouth of Bearpaw River.
-Some miners disembarked steamboats here and proceeded up Bearpaw River in small poling boats.
-They planned to return with horses in the winter to move seventy-five tons of freight from Bearpaw City to the mines.26
+Some miners disembarked steamboats here and proceeded up Bearpaw River in